All Episodes

 Well, that was all well and good, but it did affect people in the real estate business who had built condos and other things based on the depreciation and deductibility of their investments, which all of a sudden vanished.

-So the rules of the game that they were being playing by were changed on them in the middle of the game, the middle of their projects, the middle of the uh season, if you will.
+So the rules of the game that they were playing by were changed on them in the middle of the game, the middle of their projects, the middle of the season, if you will.

-So it it's it's akin to that.
+So it's akin to that.

 The SNL, we bailed them out.